SPUR-TECH/uriskitchen/README.md

 ![](static/media/images/urais-kitchen-home.jpg)

-I've gone for a posh restaurant look to stand out from the basic white background and black writing for a better User Experience.
+I've gone for a posh restaurant look to stand out from the basic white background and black writing for a better User Experience with a nice background that flows thro8gh all pages.

 The Title is to represent the sign that would be on the front of the building and the instructions how to order is on a slate place mat written in bright bold colors that compliment each other well and stand out clearly.